reduxjs/react-redux/docs/using-react-redux/connect-dispatching-actions-with-mapDispatchToProps.md

 ### Can I `mapDispatchToProps` without `mapStateToProps` in Redux?

 Yes.
 You can skip the first parameter by passing `undefined` or `null`.
-Your component will not subscribe to the store, and will still receive the dispatch props defined by `mapStateToProps`.
+Your component will not subscribe to the store, and will still receive the dispatch props defined by `mapDispatchToProps`.

 ```js
 connect(